 Many special education students require special transportation services, which the district must provide if it is included in the student's IEP.
 Transportation costs are not currently reimbursable under the circuit breaker program, and a separate statewide reimbursement program for special education transportation has not been funded since FY03.

-Additional information on special education finance is available on the ESE school finance webpage or by contacting the ESE School Business Services unit at 781-338-6585.
+Additional information on special education finance is available on the DESE school finance webpage or by contacting the DESE School Business Services unit at 781-338-6585.